joaodanil0/joaodanil0.github.io/docs/index.md

   - ESP32
 ---

-This goal of this blog is to gather learnings about embedded systems, focused in:
+The goal of this blog is to gather learnings about embedded systems, focused in:

 - **Bootloader**: U-boot, LittleKernel
 - **Kernel Linux**: mainline